arnnow/k8s-redis/README.md

 We have a pod running with :
 * redis as master
 * redis-sentinel

-the pod is tag as:
+Labels have been set onto the pod
 ```
 metadata:
   name: redis-bootstrap